Angel-125/DSEV/GameData/WildBlueIndustries/DSEV/Readme.txt

 3.0.0.4
 - Fixed radial airlock's missing ladder and airlock hatch.
-- Fusion reactors now generate ElectroPlasma to avoid CRP resource conflicts.
+- Fusion reactors now generate wbiElectroPlasma to avoid CRP resource conflicts.
 - Compact ISRU can now create LiquidFuel & Oxidizer from Water, Minerite, and Nitronite.
 This only applies to Classic Stock play mode.
 - WBT update.